FlavScents AInsights Entry for Camonal (CAS: 166301-22-0)

 8. Practical Insights for Formulators

-Camonal is valued for its ability to impart a fresh, woody character to both flavors and fragrances.
-It synergizes well with minty, herbal, and citrus notes, enhancing their freshness and complexity.
-Formulators should be cautious of overuse, as its potent aroma can dominate a composition.
-It is often underutilized in complex blends where its subtlety can enhance the overall profile without overpowering other notes.
+Camonal is valued for its ability to impart a fresh, citrus-like character to both flavors and fragrances.
+It synergizes well with other aldehydes and citrus components, enhancing overall freshness.
+Common pitfalls include overuse, which can lead to an overpowering or artificial aroma.
+It is often under-utilized in complex formulations where subtle freshness is desired.

 Citation hooks: FlavScents; industry practice